Cardiacman13/Architect/README-EN.md

 ### Archinstall

-Before diving into the script, if you're new to Arch Linux or if you're looking for a more guided installation, consider using `archinstall`.

 <img src="https://github.com/Cardiacman13/tuto-archlinux-fr/blob/main/assets/images/LOGO-A1RM4X-2K.png" width="30" height="30"> [ Install Arch like a boss: Archinstall script ](https://youtu.be/56u5tddLxCI?si=0DKyfDp7hQGTfLny)

 [![Install Arch like a boss: Archinstall script](https://img.youtube.com/vi/56u5tddLxCI/0.jpg)](https://youtu.be/56u5tddLxCI?si=0DKyfDp7hQGTfLny)